weecology/lab-manual/Portal-Site-To-Do.md

   1. Use Ethernet switch to connect to modem and camera simultaneously
   2. Confirm camera is connected in StarDot Tools
   3. Go to camera's admin pages to view live image and confirm that image contains 20% sky/80% ground and is level
-- [ ] Check problem with battery
+- [ ] Fix problem with battery
-    1. Check that camera is only taking one picture a day, and only turning on to take/send this picture
+  1. Check that camera is only taking one picture a day
   2. Switch camera power to SW12V switched 12V terminal on the datalogger (rather than the charging regulator, where it's connected now)
+  3. Add SW12V to program, set to turn on at 12 and off at 1
 - [ ] Do another measured water test on the rain gauges (use the manual rain gauge to measure water)
   1. If possible, count the number of times the bucket tips while pouring in water
 - [ ] Reconstruct corner of plot 23